instructure/instructure-ui/packages/ui-top-nav-bar/src/TopNavBar/README.md

 TopNavBar is a responsive component, and it has 4 "sections" or "blocks".

-The `<TopNavBar.Layout>` component has a `desktopConfig` and a `smallViewportConfig` prop that handles how the different views are set up.
+The `<TopNavBar.Layout>` component has a `smallViewportConfig` prop that handles how the mobile viewport is set up.

 #### Main blocks